rithmschool/rithm-6-exercises/react/07_lifecycle/README.md

 ### Part 2

 In your Todo App, add the ability to edit a todo.
 The UI and component architecture is up to you, but a user should be able to update the task of a todo even after it has been created.
-Depending on the UI which you choose, you may have to use one or more few lifecycle hooks to ensure that your application works as expected.
+Depending on the UI which you choose, you may have to use one or more lifecycle hooks to ensure that your application works as expected.

 As a bonus, store your todos in `localStorage`!
 When using `localStorage`, you will need to use a life cycle method in order for this to work properly.